malikinss/online-market/src/controllers/CategoryController/methods/readme.md

 ## Description 📝

 This directory contains various methods to manage Category records in the database.
-These methods enable CRUD operations (Create, Read, Update, Delete) on categories, providing an efficient way to interact with category data through a RESTful API in an Express.js application.
+These methods enable CRUD operations (Create, Read, Update, Delete) on categories, providing an efficient way to interact with category data through a API in an Express.js application.

 ## Purpose 🎯

 The purpose of these methods is to facilitate operations on Category data.
-These include:

--   Creating a new category
--   Retrieving all categories
--   Updating an existing category's name
--   Deleting a category by ID

-## Methods Overview 🔍

-`createCategory.js` - Creates a new category record in the database.
-`deleteCategory.js` - Deletes a category record by its ID.
-`getCategories.js` - Retrieves all category records from the database.
-`updateCategory.js` - Updates the name of an existing category by ID.

-## Method Details
+## Method 🔍

 1. `createCategory.js`